urnathan/libcody/README.md

 `MODULE-IMPORT $module`

-This responds with a `MODULE-CMI` of the same form as the `MODULE-EXPORT` request's response.
+A PATHNAME response names the CMI file to be read.
 Should the builder have to invoke a compilation to produce the CMI, the response should be delayed until that occurs.
 If such a compilation fails, an error response should be provided to the requestor &mdash; which will then presumably fail in some manner.

 #### Include Translation